- Search The Registry

 *Francis Sumner was born on this date in1895.
 He was a Black educator and psychologist.

-Francis Cecil Sumner was from Pine Bluff, Arkansas, the son of David and Lillian Sumner with one brother named Eugene.
+Francis Cecil Sumner was from Pine Bluff, Arkansas, the son of David and Lillian Sumner, with one brother named Eugene.
 As a child, he was educated in the elementary school systems in Norfolk, Virginia, and Plainfield, New Jersey.
 After elementary school, he was self-educated with the help of his parents.
-Sumner's early education consisted of reading and writing assignments given to him by his father, who too had been self-educated.
+Sumner's early education consisted of reading and writing assignments given to him by his father, who was also self-educated.

-In 1911, Sumner enrolled at Lincoln University; at the age of 15 Sumner passed a written exam in order to be accepted because he did not have a high school diploma.
+In 1911, Sumner enrolled at Lincoln University; at the age of 15, Sumner passed a written exam to be accepted because he did not have a high school diploma.
 In 1915, Sumner graduated from Lincoln University at the age of twenty.
-He formed many good friendships at Lincoln; two of the most important were his relationships with the president of Clark University G. Stanley Hall, and his relationship with James P. Porter who was the Dean of Clark University and a professor of psychology.
+He formed many good friendships at Lincoln; two of the most important were his relationships with the president of Clark University, G. Stanley Hall, and his relationship with James P. Porter, the Dean of Clark University and a professor of psychology.

-In many ways, comments that G. Stanley Hall had made seemed to be prejudice and degrading to Blacks but Hall's actions towards Blacks support not only for Sumner but for the advancement of many Blacks at Clark and in the field of psychology.
-In the fall of 1916, Sumner again returned to Lincoln University as a graduate student and a German professor.
-While at Lincoln, Sumner recognized that he wanted to advance in the field of psychology so he began to look at different Graduate schools.
+In many ways, comments that G. Stanley Hall had made seemed to be prejudiced and degrading to Blacks, but Hall's actions towards Blacks supported not only Sumner but for the advancement of many Blacks at Clark and in the field of psychology.
+In the fall of 1916, Sumner returned to Lincoln University as a graduate student and a German professor.
+While at Lincoln, Sumner recognized that he wanted to advance in the field of psychology, so he began to look at different Graduate schools.

-After Sumner had heard discouraging responses from both Illinois and American University he received his M.A. in June of 1917, he received word that he was accepted to Clark and been awarded a senior scholarship in the field of psychology.
-In 1918 he served in the United States Military during World War I. Sumner remained in France until the middle of 1919 traveling to many different parts of Europe.
-Sumner returned to Clark and in 1920 began his doctoral dissertation, "Psychoanalysis of Freud and Adler", that same day his thesis was accepted.
+After Sumner had heard discouraging responses from both Illinois and American University, he received his M.A. in June of 1917; he received word that he was accepted to Clark and was awarded a senior scholarship in the field of psychology.
+In 1918 he served in the United States Military during World War I. Sumner remained in France until 1919, traveling to many different parts of Europe.
+Sumner returned to Clark and, in 1920, began his doctoral dissertation, "Psychoanalysis of Freud and Adler" that same day, his thesis was accepted.

-Sumner left West Virginia and went on to Howard University and became the acting chairman of the department of psychology.
-On January 12, 1954, Dr. Francis Cecil Sumner died of a heart attack outside his home in Washington D.C.
+Sumner left West Virginia and went on to Howard University and became the acting chairman of the psychology department.
+On January 12, 1954, Dr. Francis Cecil Sumner died of a heart attack outside his home in Washington, D.C.